Goodman-lab/Diamond_energy/README.md

 # Requirements and Setup

-The script is compatible with Python 3.6 or higher and requires the RDKit library.
+The script is compatible with Python 3.6 or higher and the RDKit 2020.09.1

 Development and testing were conducted on Linux and MacOS operating systems.